The Wheathampstead Dementia Wellbeing Group

 A BREAK FOR A WEEK OR TWO (RESPITE CARE)

-Can be arranged by a social worker at Willow Court Nursing Home, Harpenden, Field House, Harpenden, Tara’s Retreat, Lyndon House or St Christopher’s Nursing Home.
+Can be arranged by a social worker at Willow Court Nursing Home, Harpenden, Field House, Harpenden, Tara’s Retreat or Lyndon House, Sandridge, or St Christopher’s Nursing Home, Hatfield.

 WHAT IF LONGER TERM CARE WAS NEEDED?